ls-/ls_Prospector/README.md

 ## Localisation

-Feel free to add and/or review translations on [CurseForge](https://wow.curseforge.com/projects/ls-prospector/localization), alternatively you can create a PR on [project's GitHub page](https://github.com/ls-/ls_Prospector/pulls).
+Feel free to add and/or review translations on [CurseForge](https://wow.curseforge.com/projects/ls-prospector/localization), alternatively, you may create a PR on [project's GitHub page](https://github.com/ls-/ls_Prospector/pulls).

 ## License